tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 Here we had to add another data type, which is the same as our original, Record<string, number | string>.
-It is named "lightsaber", and inside of it contains two keys, "color" and "power".
+It is named `lightsaber`, and inside of it contains two keys, `color` and `power`.
 You can see the
-lightsaber is first accessed on the person1 object, and then itself accessed for values of the color and
+`lightsaber` object is accessed by first accessing the `person1` object, and then itself accessed for
-power keys.
+the values of its keys `color` and `power`.
 This access would have also been correct:

 ```ts
 console.log(person1["lightsaber"]["color"]); // 'Blue'